-- IV.
-ESF ACTIONS - A. Preparedness - 1.
+- A. Preparedness - 1.
 Develop procedures and formats for information gathering and reporting to include procedures for SITREP format and submission. - 2.
 Maintain the currency of alert lists and key personnel and inform participating agencies of changes as they occur. - 3.
 Train support agencies on roles and responsibilities. - 4.
 Develop procedures with the state, federal and municipal planning counterparts for reporting critical information as mutually defined. - 5.
 Develop information displays within the Emergency Operations Center. - 6.
 Ensure weather products are up to date and available for use in the SITREP. - 7.
 Coordinate with hazard-specific advisory teams for response actions. - 8.
 Participate in exercises and conduct, at least annually, an ESF-5 exercise to validate this annex and supporting SOPs. - 9.
-In coordination with the Communications Department and EMD review the radio communications requirements for implementing the ESF. - B. Response - 1.
+In coordination with the Communications Department and EMD review the radio communications requirements for implementing the ESF. - B. Mitigation - 1.
+Support and plan for mitigation measures specific to ESF-5. - 2.
+Support requests and directives from the County Administrator, Governor and/or FEMA concerning mitigation activities. - 3.
+Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans. - 4.
+Develop agency specific plans and procedures that reduce the loss of life and property by minimizing the impact of disasters both pre-impact and post-impact. - 5.
+Reference the Lowcountry Natural Hazard Mitigation Plan for additional information. - C. Response - 1.
 Activates ESF-5 for duty at the Emergency Operations Center or CP as required by the incident, or as requested by EOC Command and notifies all participating support agencies. - 2.
 Establish contact with the Damage Assessment Teams (DATs) and other field components and agencies responsible for conveying situation-type information into the ESF.
 Coordinate with State and FEMA ERT-A teams. - 3.
 Assign duties to support agency personnel and provide training as required. - 4.
-Coordinate Emergency Operations Center effort in collecting, processing, reporting and displaying essential information to include development of the SITREP. - 5.
-Conduct planning to identify priorities, develop approaches, and devise recommended solutions for future response operations. - 6.
+Coordinate Emergency Operations Center effort in collecting, processing, reporting and displaying essential information to include development of the SITREP.

+- 5. Conduct planning to identify priorities, develop approaches, and devise recommended solutions for future response operations. - 6.
 Coordinate with PIO, as required. - 7.
 Provide weather information and briefings to the Emergency Operations Center and/or the EOC Command as required. - 8.
 Plan for support of mobilization sites, staging areas, and distribution points. - 9.
 Maintain labor, equipment and materials forms used for possible reimbursement, if authorized. - 10.
-Ensuring significant events are entered in Palmetto EOC - C. Recovery - 1.
+Ensuring significant events are entered in Palmetto EOC. - D. Recovery - 1.
 Continue information gathering and processing. - 2.
-Collect and process information concerning recovery activities to include anticipating types of recovery information the Emergency Operations Center and other government agencies will require.

-- 3. Anticipate and plan for the support and establishment of staging areas, distribution sites in coordination with ESF-7, JICs and other local, state and/or federal emergency work teams and activities in the impacted area. - 4.
+Collect and process information concerning recovery activities to include anticipating types of recovery information the Emergency Operations Center and other government agencies will require. - 3.
+Anticipate and plan for the support and establishment of staging areas, distribution sites in coordination with ESF-7, JICs and other local, state and/or federal emergency work teams and activities in the impacted area. - 4.
 Ensure that ESF-5 team members or their agencies maintain appropriate records of costs incurred during an event.
 Track and summarize all personnel hours, materials, and equipment used on the Incident Action Plan (IAP) for the Emergency Operations Center Finance Section Chief. - 5.
-Determine the anticipated length and extent of operations and provide a draft stand-down plan and timeline to EOC Command. - 6.
+Determine the anticipated length and extent of operations and provide a draft DEMOB plan and timeline to EOC Command. - 6.
 Organize all logs, SITREP reports, journals, photographs, videos, and other documentation available for the after-action report and for future county-state-federal use.